JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 of the `geometry` column.
 For more information, check the [Queries](queries.md) section of the documentation.

-## Defining problems
+## Geostatistical learning

-Having defined the geospatial data objects, we proceed and define the geostatistical problem to be solved.
-In this guide, we illustrate *geostatistical learning*.
+Having defined the geospatial data objects, we proceed and define the geostatistical learning model to be fitted.
 For other types of geostatistical problems, please check the [Problems](problems.md) section of the documentation.

 Let's assume that we have geopatial data with some variable that we want